Table of Contents[Hide][Show]

-I had dreamed of going to Provence for a long time.
-I was fascinated with pictures of lavender fields and the romantic vibe of the southeastern region of France.
-I had everything planned in my head for years.
+As long as I can remember, I was fascinated with lavender fields in Provence France.
+I planned the trip in my head for years.
 It was supposed to be a happy trip, a continuation of my good life.
 Unfortunately, there was another scenario written for me.
 I went to Provence not to celebrate, but to heal and gain strength to start over.

 Provence welcomed me with the warmth of its sun, hugs of its meadows, earthy smells, and gentle loving breezes.
 It filled my eyes with colorful flowers, deep canyons, blue water, and yellow sunsets.
 Centuries old architecture and little villages clinging to the cliffs showed me the power of survival.